digiltd/oh-rtd-test/Velleman-K8055-Binding.md

 This binding allows to use a [Velleman k8055 USB IO Board](http://www.vellemanusa.com/products/view/?country=us&lang=enu&id=500349) with OpenHab.

-_Note: This binding is currently a proposal, and is not yet reviewed or merged into an openhab release.
-However, for the keen the development code can be found on the following pull request:  https://github.com/openhab/openhab/pull/705_
+_**Note:** This Binding will be available in the upcoming 1.5 Release.
+For preliminary builds please see the [CI server at Cloudbees](https://openhab.ci.cloudbees.com/job/openHAB/)._

 ## Pre-requisites

-This binding makes use of JNI calls to the native k8055 library and thus requires that the native library is installed in the lib directory on the system.
-The binding has been tested on Linux with the open-source linux library [libk8055](http://libk8055.sourceforge.net/) library.
-In principle the windows DLL has the same API so might work, but it's not been tested.
+This binding makes use of JNI calls to the native k8055 library and thus requires that the native library is available.
+The binding has been tested on Linux with the open-source [libk8055](http://libk8055.sourceforge.net/) library.
+In principle it should also work on Windows with the Velleman provided DLL as it has the same API, however this has not yet been tested.

+For the binding to access the native library correctly, the following conditions must be met:
+* The library must be installed somewhere in the library search path (in Linux, a system lib directory is fine; on Windows\system32 folder.
+* The JVM being used to run openhab must be the same 'bitness' as the library (i.e. 32bit/64bit).
+If using the Velleman provided Windows DLL, this means running on a 32bit JVM.

 ## Binding configuration